mafulong/anylock/README.md

 # anylock
-A distributed Lock by some technical components, such as Redis
+A golang distributed Lock by some technical component, such as Redis